-But images can also convey information of the world.
+But images can also convey information about the world.
 It is no surprise to any backcountry traveler that these images often appear at the junction of the canyon, rivers, or where you can ascend to the canyon rim.

 To our modern eyes, the well-known Newspaper Rock seems odd along a paved road heading to Canyonlands National Park.

 The images from Pueblo, Ute, and others seem to convey different information, perhaps some history, and maybe directions and other essential parts of both the pre-and post-Columbian world.

 If you look at a map, the large panel is not just on the road but also next to where one canyon joins the other.
 Even this so-called “off-trail” canyon is a travel path in its own right.
 And these images are at the end of the canyon.

 On a recent trip, Joan and I found a distinctive panel on a non-designated route just below an apparent exit to the mesa top and along the way to the San Juan River.
 Again, at a prominent place for travelers.

-I am not sure what information is getting conveyed, but it seems to be a prominent place to give information.
+I am unsure what information is getting conveyed, but it seems to be a prominent place to give information.
 Not too far different from today, perhaps?

 And the images often note important events, including the many archaeoastronomical images found throughout the southwest.

 There is the famous Supernova Pictograph in Chaco Canyon: